 You will need the following to obtain a new passport:

 A completed DS-11 application (in black ink only).
 Applications are available online at https://travel.state.gov/content/passports/en/passports/forms.html`

 A new passport photo & Valid Photo ID.
 Effective March 26, 2019, passport photos may be obtained at both of the Clerk of Court offices.

 The fee for this service is $15 and two photos will be provided.
 Photo services may also be obtained at some local pharmacies (CVS, Walgreens & Walmart).

 Proof of citizenship (original or certified birth certificate, previous passport, Certificate of Naturalization or Citizenship).
 Originals are submitted to the Department of State with your application and will be returned to you via US mail from the Department of State.

 Two payments as follows:

 Check or money order payable to US Department of State for appropriate fees.
-Please review the fees sheet on our website at http://www.okaloosaclerk.com/index.php/all-forms/official-records/90-passport-fees/file.
+Please review the fees on our website at https://www.okaloosaclerk.com/passports-2/.
 NOTE: If you are completing multiple passport applications for different family members the US Department of State payments must be made in separate payments even when applications are submitted together.